Introduction to Core Web Vitals and Their Importance in SEO

 Strategies to Improve LCP

-- Resource Loading Prioritisation: Prioritising loading of critical resources and deferring non-critical ones can speed up the time it takes for the main content to load.
-This includes optimising CSS and JavaScript loading.
+- Resource Loading Prioritisation: Prioritising critical CSS, fonts and hero assets can speed up the time it takes for the main content to appear.

 Tackling Cumulative Layout Shift (CLS) for Stability